 Monetizing a League (and a Reality) All Their Own

-No one, though, is predicting that social media is a fad that will pass like its analogue antecedent of the 1970s, citizens band radio.
+No one, though, is predicting that social media is a fad that will pass like its analog antecedent of the 1970s, citizens band radio.
 It will, however, evolve.
 The idea of social media as just a way to reconnect with high school friends seems quaint now.
 The impact of social media today is a big tent, including not only networks like Facebook, but also forums like Reddit and video-sharing platforms.

 “The question is, are we at a point where the social media organizations and their activities should be regulated for the benefit of the consumer?”–Pinar Yildirim